nebiyat123/AllProjects/HireDateGetItemFromSPL/README.md

-## This webpart Gets Employyes HireDate from sharepoint list and display it in Adaptive Card.
+## This webpart Gets Employees HireDate from sharepoint list and display it in Adaptive Card.

 ### Building the code